hat-open/hat-core/docs/components/syslog.rst

 Configuration
 '''''''''''''

-Syslog Server configuration written in form of single YAML file with structure defined by JSON Schema ``hat://syslog/server.yaml#``.
+Syslog Server configuration written in form of single YAML or JSON file with structure defined by JSON Schema ``hat://syslog/server.yaml#``.
 Path to configuration file is provided as command line argument during process startup.
 Additionally, configuration parameters provided in configuration file can be overridden by command line arguments.
 If configuration file could not be found, default values of configuration parameters are used.

 Example of configuration::